-Today, I am running a column about journalism written by historian Victor David Hanson.
-You will find his complete bio at the end of the post.
+Today, I am running a column that I posted a while back about the sorry state of American journalism.
+Historian Victor Davis Hanson wrote it in 2019, but much of its content is still quite current.
+You will find Hanson’s complete bio at the end of the post.

 For the past few years, I have struggled to understand, if not accept, what has happened to the practice of journalism in America.
-It has devolved into something that I no longer recognize.
+It has degenerated into something that I no longer recognize.

 When I began my professional journalism career at the Chicago Tribune in the early 1970s, the concepts of fairness, balance, and objectivity were required components in the newsroom.
-If I inserted my opinion in a story or if it was perceived as biased, I heard it from any number of Tribune editors.
+If I inserted my opinion in a story or was perceived as biased, I heard it from many Tribune editors.
 “Yates, you can’t say this,” they would bark.”
 Where’s the attribution?
-I don’t care what YOU think, just report the damn story.”
+I don’t care what YOU think; report the damn story.”

 Sadly, that kind of editorial oversight seems to be missing from newsrooms today.
-Reporters, like CNN’s Jim Acosta or April Ryan of the American Urban Radio Networks, prefer to create news with their antics at press conferences rather than report it.
+Like CNN’s Jim Acosta or April Ryan of the American Urban Radio Networks, reporters prefer to create news with their antics at press conferences rather than report it.
 Neither would have lasted a day in the old Chicago Tribune newsroom.

 Hanson examines the decline of journalism and offers some thoughts on why it is happening.
 Here is Hanson’s column.
-Give it a read.
+Please give it a read.
 It contains a lot of wisdom.

 There still exists a physical media in the sense of airing current events.
 But it is not journalism as we once understood the disinterested reporting of the news.
 Journalism is now dead.
 The media lives on.

 Reporters today believe that their coverage serves higher agendas of social justice, identity politics, “equality,” and diversity.
-To the degree a news account is expanded or ignored, praised or blasted, depends on its supposed utility to the effort to fundamentally transform the country into something unlike its founding.
+The degree a news account is expanded or ignored, praised or blasted, depends on its supposed utility to the effort to fundamentally transform the country into something, unlike its founding.

 At the recent third president-less White House Correspondents’ Dinner, passive-aggressive journalists whined that they were victims, standing on the barricades against the all-powerful, all-evil—and all absent—Donald Trump.
 If the attempt was to return professionalism to the evening and eschew the pathological celebrity obsessions of the past, the result was only more confirmation of the self-referential and narcissistic culture of the Washington press corps.